vsafonova/hyper-island/README.md

 # hyper-island
 Learning projects

+1) "The fundamentals".
+Demonstrated skills: Build a responsive web page using appropriate HTML tags and attributes to structure your content as well as appropriate CSS selectors and properties to introduce style and layout.

-During "The fundamentals" part of my studying I created the 90s-inspired website (https://vsafonova.github.io/hyper-island/The%20fundamentals/)
+I created the 90s-inspired website (https://vsafonova.github.io/hyper-island/The%20fundamentals/)